tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 ### Problem-focused coping

 Problem-focused coping could be implemented as planning or suppression  of  competing  activities.
-This type of coping is acting on the environment and mainly constructive type.
+This type of coping is acting on the environment.

 ![Problem-focused coping](problem_focused_coping_in_model_of_six.png)